 The goal of our research is to understand how plant cells organize into distinct compartments and how cargoes are targeted to specific cellular organelles.
-Our current focus is on the targeting of membrane proteins to the vacuolar membrane (or tonoplast).
+Our current focus is on the targeting of membrane proteins to the vacuolar membrane (or tonoplast) and vacuole biogenesis.
+The vacuole is an essential organelle in plant cells.
 Tonoplast proteins are responsible for the transport of molecules between the vacuole and the plant cytoplasm including water and ions, which have profound impacts on cell turgor and the accumulation of metabolites, hormones and other compounds.
-Because of the important roles of these proteins for cell viability, our research has important implications for agriculture and biotechnology.
+The vacuole is also an important component of gravity perception mechanisms in plants.
+Because of the important roles of the vacuole for cell viability, our research has important implications for agriculture and biotechnology.

 Another focus of our laboratory is the study of plant responses to environmental factors such as water deficit and nutrient deprivation.
 Given the predicted future constraints to agriculture due to global change and reduced soil fertility, our research may have important implications for crop productivity and food security.